Huge cultural complex opens in Kuwait

 The Sheikh Abdullah Al-Salem Cultural Centre in Kuwait is the largest museum complex of its kind in the world.
 In 2015 and 2016 I worked with exhibition designers Cultural Innovations on the text for the Natural History Museum, Science Museum and Space Museum, three of the interactive museums on offer to visitors.

-I ran a workshop with team members and the project’s cultural consultant, Shermeen Al-Shirawi, to develop a strategy for the gallery text.
+I designed and ran a workshop with team members and the project’s cultural consultant, Shermeen Al-Shirawi, to develop a strategy for the gallery text.
 This helped clarify the knowledge, attitudes, expectations and enthusiasms of our audiences and define the tone and style of text that would work well for visitors.